Ease of Handling Trial

 Riders are advised to avoid throwing the pole into the drum, as doing so often results in the pole bouncing out.

 Execution – The pole is deposited with the butt end down in the drum.
 The rider may circle the drum once before replacing the pole, though this is considered less difficult than a straight approach.
+The horse must maintain gait as prescribed for their performance level.

 The pole must be deposited into and remain in the drum.
 If the pole bounces out or is dropped, a member of the ground crew will hand the pole to riders competing at the Introductory level.
 Novice (L2/L3) level riders must dismount, retrieve the pole, and remount with the pole in hand or receive a 0 for the obstacle (provided they have received permission from the judge to proceed).
 Riders who leave the obstacle unfinished without first receiving permission from the judge to proceed are disqualified.
 Intermediate (L4) through Masters (L7) riders must dismount, retrieve the pole, and remount with the pole in hand.
 Failure to do so will result in disqualification.